RocketChat/Rocket.Chat.RaspberryPi/README.md

 They can access your server via the ngrok link.

 If you connect and disconnect your Pi server from the Internet all the time (that's usually not a good idea if you are serious about operating a server), you will discover that the ngrok link changes every time you restart.
-A possible solution is using one of the [Dynamic DNS services](https://account.dyn.com/).
+A possible solution is to use one of the [Dynamic DNS services](https://account.dyn.com/).

 #### Enable https://  support for your domain name